BPHC-ACM/AskBITSians/README.md

 # AskBITSians - Connect with Alumni 🎓

-A vibrant platform connecting BITS Pilani students with successful alumni and experienced mentors for career guidance, academic support, and professional networking.
+A vibrant platform connecting BITS Pilani students with successful alumni for career guidance, academic support, and professional networking.

 ## Features